Mobile menu toggle

 Original iMac launch: A computer from a good planet

-It’s difficult to overstate just how different the iMac looked when compared to other computers at the time.
+Today, it’s difficult to overstate just how different that first iMac (ultimately branded as the iMac G3) looked when compared to other computers at the time.
 Next to the gray or beige boxes built by rivals, it really stood out.

-The designer responsible for the iMac G3 was Jony Ive, then just 31 years old.
-Ive had been at Apple for several years before Jobs’ return, but he was on the verge of quitting.
+The designer responsible for the iMac was Jony Ive, then just 31 years old.
+Ive had been at Apple for several years before Jobs’ return in 1997, and was on the verge of quitting.
 Instead, he found so much in common with Jobs that his planned resignation turned into the pair developing a breakthrough new machine.

 The iMac G3 was very much an update of the philosophy that drove the original Macintosh in 1984.
 At the time, Apple’s most affordable computer cost $2,000, almost twice what a typical Windows PC ran.
 Jobs initially wanted something stripped-down and affordable, through which users could access the internet.